Adelaide Hills Tarmac Rally: 2008 Event Summary

 The event will be held under the International Sporting Code of the FIA, the National Competition Rules of CAMS, the National Rally Code, the 2008 Conditions of Rallying for South Australia, the 2008 SA Rally Championship Series Regulations, 2008 Tarmac Standing Regulations with the approval of ARCom, these Event Supplementary Regulations, Further Regulations and any Bulletins or Instructions to competitors that may be issued.

 Where there is any divergence between THE 2008 CAMS MANUAL, the 2008 CAMS TARMAC STANDING REGULATIONS, THE 2008 SA RALLY SERIES REGULATIONS, THE 2008 CONDITIONS OF RALLYING FOR SOUTH AUSTRALIA and these Event Supplementary Regulations, The Event Supplementary Regulations will take precedence.

 Will be a Special Stage Rally using A to A timing – as per National Rally Code 1.33.

 Will be a Tarmac Rally using A to A timing – as per National Rally Code 1.33.

 Is approved to run by CAMS and ARCOM.

-Will be the stand alone SA Tarmac Rally Championship event, and Round 3 of the SA Rally Championship.
+The event is for specialized race for the South Australian Tarmac Rally Championship.
+It also is officially the third round of the broader SA Rally Championship season.